fbacchella/KeyStorePlay/README.md

 # An java SSL and security analyzer

-This is a tool that help to debug jave security and ssl context.
+This is a tool that help to debug java security and ssl context.

 It's a command line tool that dump some informations.